nais/doc/content/alerts/README.md

 Another example is how you can avoid specifying all the namespaces your app is running in, by using the `kubernetes_namespace` label in your `action` og `description`.
 Just add `{{ $labels.kubernetes_namespace }}`, and it will write the namespace for the app that is having problems.

+You can read more about this over at the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/#templating).

 #### Target several apps or namespaces in a query